DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 When ordering Microsoft devices, a selection can be made between:

 * not having DfE settings installed - these 'Standard' devices can be configured with your preferred safeguarding software and brought into your existing device management framework
-* having DfE settings installed - these 'DfE Restricted' devices are not configurable, with limitations on downloading certain software and changing the strict content filters that may prevent some browsers and conferencing tools from functioning.
-You will be reliant on DfE for technical support.
+* having DfE settings installed - these 'DfE Restricted' devices have temporary safeguarding settings installed - content filtering and mobile device management (MDM) software - which you’ll need to replace when they expire on 30 September 2021.
+You’ll need to reset these devices before you can apply new settings, or download some types of software.
+You'll be reliant on DfE for technical support.

 If you receive any new or refurbished Windows devices for your school or college through donations, we recommend following our guidance on [preparing a standard Windows device](/devices/preparing-a-standard-windows-device) before lending the device to a child, family or young person.
 Further information on [erasing data from donated devices](https://www.ncsc.gov.uk/blog-post/erasing-data-from-donated-devices) is available from the National Cyber Security Centre.